 What Is IMDb TV In A Nutshell?

-While it won’t possess you to cancel your paid subscription service, IMDb TV is a handy library of content that offers entertainment to a variety of viewers.
+It won’t possess you to cancel your paid subscription service, but it might convince you to cancel your cable subscription.
+IMDb TV is a handy library of content that offers entertainment to a variety of viewers.
 As one of the most popular sites for movie-related content and info, it makes sense that IMDb would have a streaming service on its site.
 If too many people are watching on your account or if you are overwhelmed by the options elsewhere, stop by IMDb TV.
 Maybe you’ll find something new to enjoy or at least an old favorite.